oldalt/code-alt/README.md

 * Everything I code is open source
 * I've been making and breaking, so who even cares about my projects
-* Learn Code is awesome :D
+* Learn Code is awesome :smiley:

 Ugh... so I guess that's all I have for today...
 I shall write some more readmes, I guess